Henry Purcell: Dido and Aeneas

+Westminster Abbey and Chapel Royal

 Soon after Purcell's marriage in 1682, on the death of Edward Lowe, he was appointed organist of the Chapel Royal, an office which he was able to hold simultaneously with his position at Westminster Abbey.
 His eldest son was born in this same year, but he was short-lived.
 His first printed composition, Twelve Sonatas, was published in 1683.
 For some years after this, he was busy in the production of sacred music, odes addressed to the king and royal family, and other similar works.
 In 1685, he wrote two of his finest anthems, I was glad and My heart is inditing, for the coronation of King James II.
 In 1690 he composed a setting of the birthday ode for Queen Mary, Arise, my muse and four years later wrote one of his most elaborate, important and magnificent works – a setting for another birthday ode for the Queen, written by Nahum Tate, entitled Come Ye Sons of Art.